Pompeii and Herculaneum are ancient cities that sit frozen in time between Naples and Sorrento.

 There is a café and drinking water fountains available, so you will be able to top up your water bottle.
 Make sure to wear comfortable shoes and a hat, there is very little shade here even in the colder months!

-Guided Walking Tours of Pompeii
+Group Walking Tours of Pompeii

 Our tour guide was able to immerse us into the history of Pompeii, with anecdotes and descriptions.
 It felt like listening to a story rather than a lecture, so definitely one of the best walking tours I’ve